Multiviewer

 The Multiviewer's properties expose:

-• Activate tally indicators — colours each tile red for Program and green for Preview.
+• Activate tally — colours each tile red for Program and green for Preview.

 • Input 1Input 13 — assign sources to tiles.
 The pipe character | lets you set a display alias separate from the input name (Camera1|CAM 1).